 With independence comes responsibility - especially when it comes to money.
 Here are a few mistakes to avoid financial blunders in the long run.

 Are you in your 20s and have just started to earn?
-It’s a time when you are transitioning from your teens to being an adult, taking up responsibility, figuring out life and growing along the way.
+It’s the time when you are transitioning from your teens to being an adult, taking up responsibility.
+Hence, it is important for you to know the financial mistakes to avoid when you start earning.

 Your 20s are a transformative decade which can make you or break you, especially when it comes to money affairs.